-There is another variant ls -F, which marks which files contain executable programs, which files are directories, and which files are symbolic links (link a file or directory to another file or directory).
-Try listing the contents of the root directory with the -F option:
+There is another variant ls - F, which marks which files contain executable programs, which files are directories, and which files are symbolic links (link a file or directory to another file or directory).
+Try listing the contents of the root directory with the $-\mathbf{F}$ option:

-'''

-tutorial% ls -F /
+tutorial% lsF /

-bin/

-etc/

-mnt/

-sys/

-usr/
+bin/ etc/ mnt/ sys/ usr/

-boot

-lib/

-pub/

-testfile

-vmunix@
+boot lib/ pub/ testfile vmunix@

-dev/

-lost+found

-stand/

-tmp/
+dev/ lost+found/ stand/ tmp/

-tutorial%
+tutorial% -

-'''

 An entry without any following mark is a simple file.
-Those entries marked with an asterisk sign '' are executable.
+Those entries marked with an asterisk sign '\' are executable.
 Those marked with a slash character '/' are directories and contain more files or subdirectories.
-Those marked with an 'at' sign 'Q' are symbolic links.
+Those marked with an 'at' sign '@' are symbolic links.
+Note: Except on a client machine, vmunix should never be a symbolic link.